FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Protocol

 \subsection{Signing Protocol}

-The signing protocol is a three-round interactive protocol among parties in the signing set $S$ (where $|S| \geq T+1$ to ensure at least two honest parties; see Remark~\ref{rem:two-honest}).
+The signing protocol is a three-round interactive protocol among parties in the signing set $S$ (where $|S| \geq T$), preceded by an offline nonce DKG preprocessing step (Algorithm~\ref{alg:nonce-dkg}).
 We assume a broadcast channel or a designated combiner (TEE/HSM in Profile P1).